IIIF/api/source/api/annex/notes/editors.md

  * The branch _MUST_ pass all integration tests before making a pull request.
  * A link to the branch (i.e. _http://mybranch.iiif.io_) _MUST_ be included in the pull request relevant to the change.
  * Changes on the branch _SHOULD_ be squashed into one commit, with a reasonable commit message, and one parent commit that is the latest revision.
 Multiple commits are allowed when they are logical, but this should generally be avoided as it usually indicates that there are too many changes happening on one branch.
+ * When one or more editors feel that a branch is ready for final consideration, they _MUST_ label the issue as "Ready for Review" and submit a pull request that references the issue.

 __N.B.:__ The current editors will help new editors with this process as necessary.
 Prior experience with Git or Github _MUST NOT_ be considered prerequisite knowledge when considering new editors.

 ### 3.3 Acceptance Criteria for Merging Changes

+Final voting _MUST_ take place on a pull request.
+Non-normative editorial discussion, e.g. to point out changes in language and typos, may also transpire on the pull request, however, any discussion of substantive changes related to the issue _MUST_ continue on the issue.

 In addition to adhering to the guidelines above, there _MUST_ be agreement about the change among the editors. _Agreement_ is defined as follows: